henry-hsieh/riscv-asm-vim/README.md

 `g:riscv_asm_all_enable` `b:riscv_asm_all_enable`

 If the options are defined (set to any value), the plugin will ignore all ISA settings and highlight all instructions and registers.

+If vector extension is enabled, you could use `let g:riscv_asm_v_eew` to setup suitable EEW value.
+It will be set to 64 by default.